NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

 them, and use that to compute an initial transform between the clouds (:numref:`prevtrans`), which may or may not contain scale, after which the earlier algorithms will be applied to refine the transform.
+See an example in :numref:`kh4_align`.

 This functionality is implemented with ASP's ``hillshade``, ``ipfind``, and ``ipmatch`` tools, and ``pc_align`` has options to pass flags to these programs, such as to increase the number interest points being found, if the defaults are not sufficient.
 If the two clouds look too different for interest point matching to work, they perhaps can be re-gridded to use the same (coarser) grid, as described in :numref:`regrid`, to obtain the initial transform which can then be applied to the original clouds.

 A non-ICP algorithm supported by ASP is *Fast Global Registration*, accessible with ``--alignment-method fgr``, and customizable using the